 Why Water Filters are the Solution

 When it comes to bottled water, solutions appear pretty simple.
 A high standard of countertop water filter can give you all the qualities of bottled mineral water without the need for single-use bottles.
 Combined with a reusable bottle this can substantially reduce your plastic footprint.
-You can even find out exactly how much you can reduce your environmental impact through ditching bottled water by using our Save The Earth Calculator.

 The Best Part...